 The original proof of payment of the Electronic Fund Transfer should be forwarded to the RFA upon payment.

-Owners and operators of foreign-registered vehicles should ensure that they have their CBC and MDC permits with them in their vehicles when travelling in Namibia at all times.
-Foreign-registered vehicles will be checked strictly for their compliance regarding CBC/MDC permits at roadblocks by the Namibian Police, Traffic Police, and Transport Inspectorate officers at the Roads Authority weigh bridge stations or whilst they are on patrol countrywide.
+Owners/operators of foreign-registered vehicles should ensure that they have their CBC and MDC permits with them in their vehicles when travelling in Namibia at all times.
+Foreign-registered vehicles will be checked strictly for their compliance regarding CBC/MDC permits at roadblocks by the Namibian Police, Traffic Police and Transport Inspectorate officers at the Roads Authority weighbridge stations or whilst they are on patrol countrywide.

-When foreign-registered vehicles leave Namibia after their travels within the country, owners/operators must hand in the CBC and MDC permits/forms at the RFA border post offices.
-CBC/MDC officials are authorised to check heavy vehicles and verify their odometer readings according to the issued permits and distances travelled.
+Owners/operators must hand in the CBC and MDC permits/forms at the RFA border post offices.
+CBC/MDC officials are authorised to check heavy vehicles and verify their odometer readings according to the issued permits and distance travelled.